-Here’s my take on this yummy mushroom soup that appeared in a New York Times recent fall soup feature.
-I love the challenge of taking on conventional recipes and creating a vegan/gluten-free version and this one is no exception.
-Although I rarely pass up a mushroom recipe, this one has a combination of cinnamon, coriander, and cumin that totally caught my attention.
+Here’s my take on a yummy mushroom soup that appeared in a New York Times fall soup feature.
+I love the challenge of taking on conventional recipes and creating a vegan/gluten-free version — and this one is no exception.
+Although I rarely pass up a mushroom recipe, this one has a combination of cinnamon, coriander and cumin that totally caught my attention.

-Return all mushrooms to the pot and stir in tomato paste, thyme, cumin, coriander, cinnamon, and allspice; cook until fragrant, about 1 minute.
+Return all mushrooms to the pot and stir in tomato paste, thyme, cumin, coriander, cinnamon and allspice; cook until fragrant, about one minute.

 dollops of yogurt or sour cream.